How Complex Systems Fail

 “The high consequences of failure lead over time to the construction of multiple layers of defense against failure.”

-Complex systems, like software systems, are “complex” and if anything goes wrong something bad happens.
+Complex systems, like software systems, are “complex” and if local failures cascade to global failures.
 The important part being: “there are many layers of defense against it”.
-Even a small software project carries a lot of context with it; How do all the functions relate to each other?; What is being expressed?
+Even a small software project carries a lot of context with it.
+How do all the functions relate to each other?; What is being expressed?

-So the sane thing to do is follow best practices—software testing.
-Validating the state or outputs of the software with type checkers, linters, unit tests, and the likes are all standard practice—or atlest should have been—when making software.
+The sane thing to do is follow best practices like software testing.
+Validating the state or outputs of the software with type checkers, linters, and unit tests is all standard practice—or at least should have been—when making software.

-The qustion is why did Crowdstrike not do so?
-Or did they do so and the tests did not have enough fidelity?
-Either way, it seems like incredible negligence if the answer to either is yes.
+The question is, why did CrowdStrike not do so?
+Or did they do so, but the tests did not have enough fidelity?
+Either way, it seems like incredible negligence.

-After some more digging, it seems to be that it was a malformed file pushed by Crowdstrike themselves and when read by CSAgent.sys blows everything up.
-Now the next question is why was the file malformed and was the error handling non-existent?
+After some digging, it seems it was a malformed file pushed by Crowdstrike themselves, and when read by CSAgent.sys, it blows everything up.
+Now the next question is, why was the file malformed, and was the error handling nonexistent?

-I mean for a kernel driver I would assume there has to be some standards of requiring error handling because if not it will just crash the OS… right?
-On top of that was there not a process of handling the addition of configuration files to ensure data integrity for them?
+For a kernel driver, I would assume there have to be standards of requiring error handling because if not, it will crash the OS… right?

 My line of questioning here is to highlight the #2 point.
 Kernel and other drivers have been in development for decades.
-I’m—hopefully—sure people have realized the best practices and common playbooks for building/testing/linting them in such a way that they wouldn’t go kaboom to take down the world’s IT infrastructure.
+People have to have realized the best practices and common playbooks for building/testing/linting them.
+Especially so they wouldn’t go kaboom to take down the world’s IT infrastructure.

 Update From the Future (06/22/2025)

-Not only did Crowdstrike not write correct tests for their “configuration/templates” in checking if they were “malformed”; They failed to test these changes in a “staged” environment, which led to the configurations simply being sent out to be “consumed” in a faulty state.
+Not only did Crowdstrike not write correct tests for their “configuration/templates” in checking if they were “malformed”.
+They failed to test these changes in a “staged” environment, which led to the configurations being sent out to be “consumed” in a faulty state.

 https://www.crowdstrike.com/blog/falcon-update-for-windows-hosts-technical-details/